MicrochipTech/bm64_getting_started/README.md

 The BM64 is certified Bluetooth 5.0 dual-mode module.
 - Bluetooth Classic: BDR/EDR low-level transport layer for audio or voice streaming and SPP for data exchange (provisioning).
-- BLE transport for proprietary transparent service and Apple Notification Center Service (ANCS) data exchange (audio commands for working with Android and iOS)
+- BLE transport for proprietary transparent service to provide a BLE substitute for the Serial Port Protocol (SPP) of classic Bluetooth for use with an Apple® iPhone®, which does not support SPP.
+(audio commands for working with Android and iOS)
 </br>